hlship/test-pipeline/README.md

 [API Documentation](https://hlship.github.io/docs/test-pipeline/)

-`test-pipeline` is a small (very small!) library that can be used to improve your Clojure test suite.
+`test-pipeline` is a small (very small!) library that can be used to improve your Clojure (or ClojureScript) test suite.

 The central idea is that tests can be implemented as a series of reusable, composable, cooperating _steps_.